 Thank you for stopping in, we hope you will browse around and learn a little bit about this East Texas city.
 We wish to thank everyone who furnished information especially the Van Zandt County Historical Commission who gave permission for the use of their publication Van Zandt County, Texas, Pictorial History 1848-1994.
 We wish to further thank all of the wonderful people who gave of their time and shared their photos with the Historical Commission so that this publication could be made available to those who are interested in our history.
 There were so many photos to choose from, that I hardly knew where to begin and had a very difficult time deciding where to stop.
-Additions, corrections, comments, complaint and compliments concerning this page should be submitted to Betty Miller and Betty Phillips.
+Additions, corrections, comments, complaint and compliments concerning this page should be submitted to Betty Miller and Patsy Vinson.

 Wills Point was named after William Wills, who settled in the area in 1849 along the old Dallas to Shreveport road that later became Highway 80.
 In 1870, the first post office was established, and shortly after the turn of the century, the town bustled as an agricultural community.
 It boasted cotton gins, a softdrink bottling works, an oil mill, and was a railroad shipping point for hay, grain, fruits, vegetables, and cotton.
 Today, agriculture still contributes to the town's rural atmosphere.

 You can see cattle grazing pastures, fields of white cotton, fruit orchards and fresh growing vegetables only minutes from downtown.
 Dirt roads that once carried horse-drawn wagons through downtown gave way to the red brick streets in the early 1900s.

 The brick streets and many of the brick buildings erected by founding families still stand downtown as a testament to Wills Point's earlier days.